seL4/docs/Developing/Building/Using.md

 <!--excerpt-->

 This page contains documentation for how to interact with and build a project that is using this build system.
-If you are developing a project then should read the 'incorporating the build system' section.
+If you are developing a project then should read the [incorporating the build system](/Developing/Building/Incorporating) section.

 <!--excerpt-->